 we work primarily with community, not-for-profit organizations, and state departments in australia, on issues related to health and wellbeing, environment and social services.

-about dr seanna davidson
+dr seanna davidson

 in systems work we are never far from self-reflection, and we are asked to give deep attention to our role in the system. together these practices ask us to sit within a learning mindset, and take as a given, that there is always more work to be done.

 at the systems school we have been taking time to give thoughtful consideration to our role, to reflect on where we can learn and grow, and how we act with greater cultural humility. below we share the actions we will hold ourselves accountable to. but even these are just a starting point and will continue to be expanded and adapted as we learn.

 all tickets to our events and courses will be free to Aboriginal and Torres Strait Islander people

 all in person events will begin with a Welcome to Country

 - we will pay the rent on all income

 - we will source from Aboriginal business first